balkrishnarawool/Base64Util/README.md

 # Note:
-popper dependency is added directly (using npm install popper), not via package.json"
+- popper dependency is added directly (using npm install popper), not via package.json"
+- Use NodeJS version 10 or higher

+# How to install:
+- Run following commands from root directory:
+- npm install
+- gulp